 Swiftly fly the years,

 Laiden with happiness, and tears

 Here’s about a quarter of my collection of sample perfumes, many of which are impart due to product substitutions from Sephora.
-And interestingly enough, the name Sephora comes from the Greek spelling of Zipporah, which can mean “little bird,” likely from the beautiful phonetic sound of chirping.
-Zipporah was the wife to Moses from the Bible.
+Interestingly enough, the name Sephora comes from the Greek spelling of Zipporah, which can mean “little bird,” likely from the beautiful phonetic sound of chirping.
+Zipporah was also the wife to Moses from the Bible.
 Scholars have described her as having positively beautiful traits both physically and in her influential social disposition.